 This system provides a high-definition three-dimensional view of the surgical field, which allows greater precision when performing complex surgical interventions and also provides the possibility of accessing anatomical areas that are difficult to access.

 The DaVinci® robot-assisted laparoscopy surgery provides precision, minimal invasion and safety in the surgical intervention.
 All of this translates into a series of benefits for the patient:

 - Less postoperative pain.

 - Lower risk of complications from surgical wounds

 - Shorter hospital stay

 - Faster recovery

-There are multiple surgical procedures performed with this minimally invasive technique:
+There are multiple surgical procedures that are performed with this minimally invasive technique:

-- In kidney surgery: Partial nephrectomy for treatment of renal cancer.
+- In kidney surgery: Partial nephrectomy for treatment of kidney cancer.

 - In prostate surgery: Radical prostatectomy for treatment of prostate cancer.

-- In bladder surgery: Radical cystectomy with urinary diversion by intestinal reconstruction (ileal conduit or neobladder) for treatment of bladder cancer.
+- In bladder surgery: Radical cystectomy with urinary diversion through intestinal reconstruction (ileal conduit or neobladder) for the treatment of bladder cancer.